Hypnic Jerks: How To Avoid Waking With A Jolt

 19. Thanks for the wonderful and informative article.
 I have also felt same issue while sleeping few years back when i was a teenager.
 And the experience was very horrible.

-20. Hello, I had myoclonus triggered about two years ago following the intake of 5-HTP (this is really a shit substance, that should be forbidden I think).
+20. Hello, I had myoclonus triggered about two years ago following the intake of 5-HTP (this is really a bad substance, that should be forbidden I think).
 It was of course a struggle to deal with it at first but gradually I have learned to live with them and live a normal life.
 I think we share some similarities and we get them in the following situations, at least in my case:

 – strong sleep deprivation